Storage provider

 parameter to 1

-- Generate and submit storage proofs.
+- Generates and submits storage proofs.

 Further work with the provider